fediverse-devnet/feditest/docs/plan/index.md

 ![Process](diagrams/process.png)

-While the details are likely going to turn out somewhat different, we expect that there is a significant discussion period between when the need for an additional test is identified by somebody until the test is coded and made official part of the test suite.
+While the details of the process will only become clear once we attempt to execute it, we expect that there will be a significant discussion period between when the need for an additional test is identified by somebody until the test is coded and made official part of the test suite.
 This is particularly true for tests that are candidates for the group of official conformance tests.
 (Though our plugin architecture, however, test can more easily be coded and added in a